Premium courts and fields to host high-performance and community sports from netball, hockey, basketball, taekwondo, gymnastics and more.

 There are two convenient public transport stops which drop you right at our front door.Yarra Trams – Route 58 (Stop 25) Metro Trains – Upfield Line (Royal Park Station)

-All visitors are required to complete our Covid Comply survey upon arrival to MSAC, using the QR codes provided on entry.
+All visitors are required to register their attendance for contact tracing purposes with the QR codes provided upon entry.
 Please speak to our Customer Experience team if you require assistance or have any questions.

 Parkville Events Calendar